OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/02-noise-models.rst

    :label:  aa-eq:32

-where :math:`M_{c}` represents the Mach number past the trailing edge and that is here for simplicity assumed equal to 80% of M. At low frequency, the equation becomes:
+where :math:`M_{c}` represents the Mach number past the trailing edge and that is here for simplicity assumed equal to 80% of free-stream M. At low frequency, the equation becomes:

 .. math::